Think of your senior year program as a connected whole. The central elements are:

 - a sustained investigation culminating in the form of either an Honors Thesis or a Senior Project.

 This should contain (1) the tentative title of the proposed thesis; (2) the name of the thesis advisor; and (3) a brief statement of the central problem of the thesis and the general approach the student plans to employ.
 The proposal need be no longer than one or two pages.
+It must be e-mailed to Mickie Dame as an attached file no later than Wednesday, September 4 at 2 PM.

 If you plan to undertake a senior project instead of an honors thesis, this project must have a coherent theme and plan, to be approved by the co-chairs.
 Such a project is constructed of elements of coursework and/or independent study.
 It should include a substantial amount of critical writing that brings out the scope and coherence of the project; this normally takes the form of an individual research tutorial.
 With prior approval of the relevant instructor, a senior project may also be completed as part of the requirement of an advanced seminar (usually in a social science or related discipline) culminating in a longer research paper.
 In either case, your project proposal should list the relevant course(s) to be taken and the general nature of the writing to be done.
 It should present a short (one-page) statement on the focus of the project and the relationship between the written work and the course(s).
 If an advisor has been lined up for an individual tutorial, this information should also be included.